AyoAlfonso/strong-ssl-redirect/README.md

 ## How It Works
 The `strong-ssl-redirect` module does not redirect to HTTPS when running on a localhost as that is typically not secured with an SSL certificate.
-You can use ngrok.io for this purpose and to tunnel traffic to your localhost `redirectLocalhost` parameter in your `app.use` call.
+You can use ngrok.io for this purpose and to tunnel traffic to your localhost.

 ## Installation